luisadame/eslint-plugin-jsx-conditional/readme.md

 ### Options

-This rule accepts an argument that can be one of two possible values:
+This rule accepts as a first argument one of these two possible values:

 - `prefer-ternary`
 - `prefer-and-operator`

 The default value is `prefer-ternary`.

+It also accepts a second argument defining the options of the rule.
+Options are:

+- `exceptNotNullishAlternates`: this option is taken into account only on `prefer-and-operator` mode

 ### `prefer-ternary`